Apollo-Level2-Web-Dev/quick-order-with-payment-server/README.md

-# Quick Order Server Starter
+# Quick Order Server

-The repository for server-side setup for a quick order system, designed specifically for educational purposes in the Next Level Web Development course.
-This project serves as a tutorial for integrating the AmarPay payment system into a server-side application.
+This repository contains the backend for a quick order system, fully integrated with the AmarPay payment gateway.
+It is designed specifically for educational purposes in the Next Level Web Development course, demonstrating how to implement payment processing in a server-side application.

 ---